 Over the past several years, a number of studies have found that married people are less likely to be obese or to smoke (both are linked to heart disease), have high blood pressure, and not get enough exercise.
 Other studies have found that married people are less likely than singles to develop cancer or be diagnosed with dementia.

-Dr. David Roelfs, an assistant professor of sociology at the University of Louisville (Kentucky), and his colleagues analyzed data from 90 studies covering about 500 million people and came to the very depressing (if you're not married) conclusion that when compared with married people, singles' risk of death from all causes was 32 percent higher across the lifespan for men and 23 percent higher for women.
-In real terms, Roelfs estimates that married men might outlive their single brethren by 8-17 years, and married women might outlive their single sisters by 7-15 years.
+Dr. David Roelfs, an assistant professor of sociology at the University of Louisville (Kentucky), and his colleagues analyzed data from 90 studies covering about 500 million people and came to the very depressing (if you’re not married) conclusion that when compared with married people, singles’ risk of death from all causes was 32 percent higher across the lifespan for men and 23 percent higher for women.
+In real terms, Roelfs estimates that married men might outlive their single brethren by 8 to 17 years, and married women might outlive their single sisters by 7 to 15 years.

 Part of the reason married people do better is that they’re more likely to help each other stay healthy.
 They do things like encourage each other to eat right, get exercise, quit smoking, make medical appointments and follow-ups, take medication properly, and so on.

 Given all that, it’s no big surprise that the marriage advantage is especially strong for men.
 After all, we guys have a well-documented disregard for our own health, and women have an equally well-documented tendency to take charge (in a good way) of the health of everyone in their family.